 If you aren't a personal development nerd like me, you probably don't know who Marie Forleo is.
 No worries.
 I got you.
 Marie Forleo is a badass, neurodivergent, multi-passionate entrepreneur who shows you practical ways to become the person you most want to be.

 I discovered Marie through another business podcast.
 I was immediately drawn to her personality.
 She's enthusiastic and kind but not afraid to say what needs to be said.
 So I subscribed to her podcast and purchased her book; the rest was history.

+Time Genius habits are tangible action steps I learned through Marie's coaching program that help me make the most of my time.
 I love the idea of coaching and have been searching for the right program.
 So when Marie launched Time Genius near the end of September, I knew I had finally found a place to start!
 I wanted in.
 So, of course, I signed up.

 I worked my way through Time Genius, and I learned a ton.
 However, I want to stay accountable, so I'll share my top seven takeaways from the program in this post.
 And, bonus!
 Keeping this record will help me compare future takeaways.
 It'll be interesting to see what differs about what resonates with me in a year.
 Here we go: